dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 issue "letsencrypt.org"
 ```

-If we want to allow both Let's Encrypt and Comodo, we should add 2 CAA records, one for each CA:
+If we want to allow both Let's Encrypt and Comodo, we should add two CAA records, one for each CA:

 ```
 example.com.
 CAA 0 issue "comodoca.com"